kimd113/cs257/webapp/readme.txt

 - 3 inputs (date, month, year) to search the trending videos of the date & the search button will render the searched videos.
 - A very basic local sign up feature: creates an account for the user, stores it in the psql database, and returns a message
 - A very basic local log in feature: checks the psql database if the username exists and returns a message
+- log out feature
+- My Page button redirects to my page
+- Vertical view: Shows the list of trending videos vertically.

 FEATURES NOT YET WORKING:
-- A more elegant sign up/log in feature using flaskilogin
+- A more elegant sign up/log in feature using flask-login
-- Vertical view: Shows the list of trending videos vertically.
 - Save to my playlist: button that saves a selected video to user's playlist.
 - My page: a page that shows the lists of the videos saved.